testthedocs/documentation/content/code-of-conduct.rst

 These rules apply equally to founders, organizers, moderators, sponsors, and affiliates -- in short, to all participants.

-This isn't an exhaustive list of things that you must do, or can't do.
+This is not an exhaustive list of things that you must do, or can not do.
-Rather, take it in the spirit in which it's intended.
+Rather, take it in the spirit in which it is intended.

 It is a guide to make it easier to enrich all of us and the technical communities in which we participate, and which we represent.